mklimek1/final-project/resources/Markdown-in-CAT-test-PH_PL-03.md

-Jak pliki w formacie Markdown są przetwarzane przez Wordfast Pro, Trados Studio 2022 i Phrase<!-- omit in toc -->
+Jak pliki w formacie Markdown są przetwarzane przez Wordfast Pro 8, Trados Studio 2022 i Phrase<!-- omit in toc -->
 ===

 <!-- This here is a comment.
 And I'd like to create a TOC below -->